wjrl/BioFabric/README.md

 BioFabric
 =========

-This new development branch is a completely unstable wreckage.
-But it uses the new package organization.
+The new development branch is in an experimental stage.
+It uses the new package organization.